liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. seize the day
+1. this explosion didn't cause major damage
+1. I'm on my own
+1. do you get what I'm saying; do you see what I mean; do you know what I mean
+1. things haven't been going very well recently; life is tough
+1. he is indicted for something crazy
+1. I'm glad to be here, and I hope to work with everyone; I'm excited to join the team and make that happen
+1. this is not up for debate; what is there to discuss
+1. accurate; precise
+1. a one-sided game
+1. do you know what this is in reference to; what's that thing for?
+1. go with the flow
+1. I enjoy every bit of it; I enjoy every second of it
+1. I think, therefor I am
+1. the idea is polling well with the public
+1. off-year election
+1. court order
+1. a well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed
+1. similar state and local laws would also fall
+1. endorse; consent
+1. don't patronize me
+1. customer obsession
+1. I think; I believe; I would say
+1. people tend to put things off; people have a tendency of putting things off
+1. affect your sleep in a negative way
+1. honk the horn
+1. what concerns me is what will happen afterwards
+1. expand; extend; extent
+1. money has been a bit tight lately; I'm a little tight on cash recently
+1. I'm just here for a tour; I'm just browsing
+1. we took preemptive action to avoid the crisis
+1. endeavour; effort
+1. the food and water are running out
+1. How do you usually spend your weekends?
+1. Can you describe the place where you live?
+What do you like or dislike about it?
+1. Describe a memorable trip you have taken.
+Including  Where did you go?
+Why was it memorable?
+What did you do there?
+1. What do you enjoy most about your job/studies?
+1. let's narrow it down to three options before making a decision
+1. annual performance evaluation
+1. a serene escape from the bustling city life
+1. square meter
+1. it just hit me that; it just struck me that
+1. Authoritarian Regime
 1. accord with; align with; correspond with; concur with
 1. please wipe your feet on the mat; wipe the mud off her boots
 1. I'm not myself; I'm not feeling myself; he doesn't seem himself